-I personally had the privilege of serving closely all of the Prime Ministers from Whitlam to Howard.
-In my experience each of them sought this office because they wanted to pursue a policy agenda that they thought would make Australia better.
+I had the privilege of serving closely all of the Prime Ministers from Whitlam to Howard.
+Each of them sought this office because they wanted to pursue a policy agenda they thought would make Australia better.
 However, the evidence suggests that Scott Morrison is different – his objective is seemingly limited to being there.

 According to our Prime Minister, Scott Morrison, it is politically incorrect to want to discuss climate change while people are still fighting bush fires and grieving over their losses.